-The concept is to eliminate those areas that just won’t work for you whilst fine tuning and showing you the neighbourhoods that best fit your requirements.
+The concept is to eliminate the suburbs and areas that won’t work for you, whilst fine tuning and showing you the neighbourhoods that best fit your requirements.

 Once we have the property under contract the due diligence period begins.

-Our goal during this period is to systematically remove all contingencies.
+Our goal during this period is to systematically remove all negatives.

-These contingencies are short periods of time to get the funding in order (loan conditions), verify that the property condition is acceptable (building and pest) and supervise the settlement and final handover.
+These negatives are short periods of time to get funding in order (loan conditions), verify that the property condition is acceptable (building and pest) and supervise the settlement and final handover.